CogGrinder/Fortran-Stencil-Microbenchmarks/doc/02_user.md

+# Accuracy of results
+To obtain more accurate results, the code generation has a speed parameter which scales the number of iterations.

+In order to get more accurate results, you may set this speed to be lower than 1.0.
+In can be set in multiple ways:
+- if using make, set SPEED=<float> as a suffix for ``make pre``
+- if directly using scripts, look at the help for [``codegen.py``](../bench/preprocess/codegen.py) with ``python3 codegen.py --help``
+    hint: use --speed flag

 11/07/24 Out of date
 # ``allocatable`` benchmark : ``allocatable`` allocated vs constant arrays
 To use, set your CPU L3 cache size in [``benchmark_parameters.f90``](../bench/src/benchmark_parameters.f90)